How to access Cygnet

 Your check list to access Cygnet

-Your child must have ….
+Your child must ….

-• A formal diagnosis of autism
+• Have a formal diagnosis of autism from a professional

-• Aged between 5-18 years old.
+• Be aged between 5-18 years old

 Useful information and specialist support